mapbox/mapbox-gl-native/platform/android/README.md

 Once you open it in Android Studio and switch to the Android view in the left-hand sidebar,  you should see the `MapboxGLAndroidSDK` and `MapboxGLAndroidSDKTestApp` folders.

+Alternatively, you can use the Terminal application to open the project in Android Studio.
+Open your Terminal application, navigate to this repository's root folder, and run the `make aproj` command.

 ##### macOS

 Execute the following to generate the required build files and open the project with Android Studio: